vislies/vislies-hugo-theme/README.md

   * `this_year`: Update this to the correct year (e.g., `2165`).
   * `sidebar_color`: Set this to a web color that will be used for the sidebar at the left.
 It is good to have a distinct color for each year.
-  * `gallert_ready`: A boolean that controls whether a link to the gallery page is included in the menu.
+  * `gallery_ready`: A boolean that controls whether a link to the gallery page is included in the menu.
 This starts out as `false` before the event.
 After the event, a gallery is created based on what was presented.
 When this is ready, change this to `true`.